Azaeres/Mellifera/README.md

 Ideas for the future:

+* Instead of presenting the word "debt" to the user, present "available credit", which is = liabilityLimit - currentDebt.
+0 if debt-locked, liability limit if no debt on account.
 * Redesigned, responsive front end ready for mobile.
 * Quickpay with QR codes (Mellifera Paypoint).
 * Refunds.